What Is Not Covered

 - Services furnished for cosmetic purposes.
 Facings on crowns or pontics — which are behind the second bicuspid — will always be considered cosmetic.
 This limitation does not apply if the service is needed as a result of accidental injuries sustained while a person is covered.

-- Services not reasonably necessary as determined by the claims administrator.
+- Services that are not necessary services as determined by the claims administrator.

 - Services to the extent that a benefit for those services is provided under any other program paid in full or in part, directly or indirectly, by JPMorgan Chase.
 This includes insured and uninsured programs.
 If a program provides benefits in the form of services, the cash value of each service rendered is considered the benefit provided for that charge.

 - Services to the extent that the charges are above the prevailing charge in the area for dental care of a comparable nature.
-A charge is above the prevailing charge to the extent that it's above the range of charges generally made in the area for dental care of a comparable nature.
-The area and that range are determined by the claims administrator.
+A charge is above the prevailing charge to the extent that it's above the range of charges generally made in the same or similar geographic area for dental care of a comparable nature.
+The geographic area and that range are determined by the claims administrator.

 - Treatment by a dental or medical department maintained by or on behalf of an employer, a mutual benefit association, a labor union, a trustee, or a similar person or group.

 - Expenses in connection with services, procedures, drugs, or other supplies that are determined by the claims administrator to be experimental, or still under clinical investigation by health professionals.

 - Charges for oral hygiene programs (in home care), completion of claim forms by the provider on your behalf, and broken appointments.

 - Services provided by a relative or a domestic partner, or for which a charge would not normally be made.

 - Treatment by anyone except a licensed dentist (except for cleaning or scaling of teeth and topical application of fluoride performed by a licensed dental hygienist, if rendered under the supervision and guidance of a licensed dentist).